 - to coordinate non-credit programs with Continuing Education;

-- Promotion and Tenure Committee—see the document “Promotion and Tenure Peer Review Procedures” of the Division of Mathematics and Natural Sciences for a detailed description of the committee structure and duties of this committee.
+- Promotion and Tenure Committees: see the documents “Promotion and Tenure Policy” and “Promotion and Tenure Procedure” of the Division of Mathematics and Natural Sciences for a detailed description of the committee structure, duties, and selection of these committees for tenure-line and non-tenure-line faculty.

 Each committee is expected to keep a formal log of its proceedings as well as an accurate record of the participants in each of its formal meetings.

-For the first ballot the Division Head will solicit self-nominations from all eligible faculty in the discipline groups that need representatives added to a committee.
-The Division Head will then conduct a secret written ballot.
-All full time faculty in the Division are eligible to vote.
-The first ballot will group the faculty by committee and by the discipline groups, and each faculty member on the ballot will be included in exactly one of the discipline groups for each committee.
-Each faculty member who is eligible to vote will vote for one representative from each discipline group for each committee, and the nominees in each discipline group (for each committee) receiving the most votes will be the discipline group representative on the committee.
-If necessary, the Division Head will then conduct a second secret written ballot for at-large members to bring each committee to five members.
+Divisional Affairs Committee selection process.
+First, if there are no continuing members on the committee in one or more of the discipline groups, then there will be a Division-wide election to secure disciplinary representatives.
+After the disciplinary representatives are secured, if necessary, there will be a second Division-wide election to secure at-large members.
+For the first ballot, the Division Head will solicit self-nominations from all eligible faculty in the discipline groups that need representatives added to a committee.
+The Division Head will then conduct a secret ballot.
+All full-time faculty in the Division are eligible to vote.
+The first ballot will group the faculty by the discipline groups, and each faculty member on the ballot will be included in exactly one of the discipline groups for each committee.
+Each faculty member who is eligible to vote will vote for one representative from each discipline group for the committee, and the nominees in each discipline group receiving the most votes will be the discipline group representative on the committee.
+If necessary, the Division Head will then conduct a second secret written ballot for at-large members to bring the committee to five members.

 The Division Head must complete the election and appointment of committee members and report the results to the Division by the end of the third week of the Fall Semester.
 The Executive Committee will oversee the elections and assist in the design and counting of the ballots.